Robinpig/Note/docs/CS/Algorithms/Recursive.md

 A procedure that calls itself, directly or indirectly, is said to be *recursive*.
 The use of recursion often permits more lucid and concise descriptions of algorithms than would be possible without recursion.

-These considerations lead to the first two fundamental rules of recursion:
+When writing recursive routines, it is crucial to keep in mind the four basic rules of recursion:

-1. Base cases.
-You must always have some base cases, which can be solved without recursion.
+1. *Base cases.* You must always have some base cases, which can be solved without recursion.
-2. Making progress.
-For the cases that are to be solved recursively, the recursive call must always be to a case that makes progress toward a base case.
+2. *Making progress.* For the cases that are to be solved recursively, the recursive call must always be to a case that makes progress toward a base case.
+3. *Design rule.* Assume that all the recursive calls work.
+4. *Compound interest rule.* Never duplicate work by solving the same instance of a problem in separate recursive calls.

+Each recursive call makes a new copy of that method (actually only the variables) in memory.
+Once a method ends (that is, returns some data), the copy of that returning method is removed from memory.
+The recursive solutions look simple but visualization and tracing takes time.

 A recursive function performs a task in part by calling itself to perform the subtasks.
 At some point, the function encounters a subtask that it can perform without calling itself.